M4rcxs/m4rcxs/README.md

 ## About me

 - 👋 Hi, my name is Marcos.
-I'm Software Engineer Jr.
+I'm Software Engineer.
 - 🎓 Computer Science - UFRRJ.
 - 🎻 Musician, Violinist and Chess Player.
 - 👀 In love with Technology and programming.